hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

 ## Finished

-At this point, Azure DevOps Server access for Terraform Cloud is fully configured, and you can create Terraform workspaces based on your organization’s repositories.
+At this point, Azure DevOps Server access for Terraform Cloud is fully configured, and you can create Terraform workspaces based on your organization's repositories.